Using our collections

 The copying of materials from our collections, including the use of personal copying equipment such as scanners, is not permitted except at the discretion of the Director of Collections and Research.
 Members may photograph materials (no flash) in accordance with current UK copyright legislation and for personal non-commercial use only.
 The Director of Collections and Research will consider requests to publish images of items in the collection.

 Wifi is available throughout the Library and there are two PCs and two printers for use by Members; printing costs 10p per sheet for black and white and 20p per sheet for colour.
-We subscribe to a number of electronic databases, including Ancestry, History Today and Which magazine.
+We subscribe to a broad range of electronic databases and academic research resources, including Ancestry.

 We run an enquiry service for Members by email, phone and in person at the Library desk; non-members pay a small research fee.
 Library staff will respond to all enquiries within 20 working days.

 Members who do not wish to consult the collections but who would like a quiet space to work or to read may use the upstairs Reading Room and Stirling Room if the rooms are not being used for meetings.
-The Outer Library is also available for reading and relaxation.
+The Outer Library is also available for relaxation and for reading newspapers and magazines.

 Refreshments are for sale in the Courtenay Room at the rear of the building.
 Please note that collection items may not be taken from the Inner Library.